-200 Site not to be interfered with without permission A person must not interfere with a place at a coal m accident or high potential incident of a type prescrib permission of an inspector.
+200 Site not to be interfered with without permission

+A person must not interfere with a place at a coal mine that is the site of a serious accident or high potential incident of a type prescribed by regulation, without the permission of an inspector.

 Maximum penalty-200 penalty units.

-Permission under subsection (1) must not be unreas onably withheld For this division, action taken to save life or preven - interference with the place. i futilier injury at a place is not 201 Action to be taken in relation to site of accident of (1) If there is a serious accident or high potential incident , the site senior executive must- the encident or incident, and carry out an investigation to decide the causes of prepare a report about the accident or incident that in icidaes recommendations to prevent the accident or incident happening again; and ulation for word the report to if the accident or incident is a type prescribed by regulation of the second se • an inspector within 1 month after the accident or incident.
-Maximum penalty-100 penalty units. of the applicant or incident in The site senior executive must ensure that the place not interfered with until- all relevant details about the accident or incident hav in been recorded and if e been recorded and, il possible, photographed; and a development of an accurate sufficient measurements have been taken to allow th plan of the site; and e development of an accurate a list of witnesses to the accident or incident has bee compiled.
+Permission under subsection (1) must not be unreasonably withheld.

+For this division, action taken to save life or prevent further injury at a place is not interference with the place.

+201 Action to be taken in relation to site of accident or incident senior executive must-

+(1) If there is a serious accident or high potential incident, the site carry out an investigation to decide the causes of the accident or incident; and prepare a report about the accident or incident that includes recommendations to prevent the accident or incident happening again; and if the accident or incident is a type prescribed by regulation-forward the report to an inspector within 1 month after the accident or incident.

+Maximum penalty-100 penalty units.

+The site senior executive must ensure that the place of the accident or incident is not interfered with until-

+all relevant details about the accident or incident have been recorded and, if possible, photographed; and sufficient measurements have been taken to allow the development of an accurate plan of the site; and a list of witnesses to the accident or incident has been compiled.

 Maximum penalty-100 penalty units.